Liu Yuan (musician): Life and career

 Liu became enamored of this form of music, and, in particular, the saxophone.
-In 1984 he was able to purchase a saxophone and, over time, gradually acquired skill playing jazz.
+In 1984, he was able to purchase a saxophone and, over time, gradually acquired skill playing jazz.
 Jazz recordings were scarce, and at first he had only a single tape, by Grover Washington, Jr., to study.

-Also in the 1980s he was a founding member of ADO, the backing band for China's first rock star, Cui Jian (a fellow performer in the Beijing Song and Dance Troupe), for which he also acquired fame.
+Also in the 1980s, he was a founding member of ADO, the backing band for China's first rock star, Cui Jian (a fellow performer in the Beijing Song and Dance Troupe), for which he also acquired fame.
 He also contributed an instrumental piece to the 1992 Taiwanese movie Dust of Angels soundtrack.

-Liu favors the tenor and baritone saxophone as his primary instruments, though he also uses a modernized version of the suona for some songs in Cui Jian's band, in which he still performs.
+Liu favored the tenor and baritone saxophone as his primary instruments, though he also used a modernized version of the suona for some songs in Cui Jian's band, in which he still performed.
 He made use of a modernized large-keyed suona in the 1985 song "Nothing to My Name" (一无所有; pinyin: Yì Wú Suǒ Yǒu), as well as on Cui's 1994 album Balls under the Red Flag (Hongxi xia de Dang).

-In May 1999 Liu became the manager of a jazz club called CD Cafe (or CD Jazz Cafe) in his home city of Beijing, where he performs regularly with his Liu Yuan Jazz Quartet.
+In May 1999, Liu became the manager of a jazz club called CD Cafe (or CD Jazz Cafe) in his home city of Beijing, where he performed regularly with his Liu Yuan Jazz Quartet.
 He began performing at the Cafe in the mid-1990s, when public performances by Cui Jian's group were effectively banned.
 Weekend jam sessions by the quartet frequently ran until 3 am or later.
 His quartet included a talented jazz drummer from Japan, who was an alumnus of the Berklee School of Music.

 In 2006, Liu partnered with childhood friend Li Yongxian to open the East Shore Jazz Cafe, a jazz bar in Beijing's Houhai district.
-The venue plays host to jazz artists from around China and abroad, and he still performs there himself on weekend nights.
+The venue plays host to jazz artists from around China and abroad, and he still performed there himself on weekend nights.

 Liu's given name is frequently pronounced "Yuar" (the Beijing dialect pronunciation of "Yuan").
+He is an adherent of Buddhism.

+Liu died from cancer in Beijing, on December 22, 2024, at the age of 64.